 Define Vision and Business Case

-Before we create the business case, you’ll want to make sure you understand the vision, or the “why,” for moving from Jive to Office 365.
+Before we create the business case, you’ll want to make sure you understand the vision, or the “why,” for moving from Jive to Microsoft 365.

 Based on our conversations with clients, here are some common business cases where companies make a move:

-- Stop paying double for collaboration because you have both Jive and Office 365
+Stop paying double for collaboration because you have both Jive and Microsoft 365

 From our experience, most clients say it’s a combination of these reasons (but, almost everyone includes #4).